 Other Questions People Ask

-How does practicing mindfulness help reduce stress and anxiety?
+How can practicing mindfulness help reduce stress and anxiety?